Rohit9314/Classifying-20-news-group-dataset-using-support-vector-machine/README.md

 * sklearn
 * numpy

-# Usage
+## Usage
-Just run jupyter notebook
+Just run the given jupyter notebook in your browser.